 If an infant already has an allergic disease (such as severe eczema or food allergy), it is recommended parents discuss what specific measures might be useful with their doctor.

-There are three documents in pdf available from the ASCIA website (https://www.allergy.org.au/patients/allergy-prevention) which can be downloaded and provided to patients, parents and carers as appropriate:
+There are three documents in pdf available from the ASCIA website (https://www.allergy.org.au/patients/allergy-prevention) which can be downloaded and provided to patients, parents and carers as appropriate.
+These include an updated (2017) version of parent information on how to introduce solid foods for allergy prevention:

 - ASCIA Guidelines for Infant Feeding and Allergy Prevention